1 Unexpected (and Awesome) Benefit Of A Protein Rich Diet

 The scientists found that after three and four months, the volunteers with the highest protein intakes while losing weight reported an improvement in sleep quality.

-“Short sleep duration and compromised sleep quality frequently lead to metabolic and cardiovascular diseases and premature death,” explains Jing Zhou, the study’s first author.
+“Short sleep duration and compromised sleep quality frequently lead to poor metabolic and cardiovascular health and premature death,” explains Jing Zhou, the study’s first author.
 “Given the high prevalence of sleep problems, it’s important to know how changes to diet and lifestyle can help improve sleep.”

 This study is yet another study in a long list of studies (see how many times I can say study in a sentence) supporting our assumptions on how diet affects our health.